 We often have Readers in Griffith Chambers.
-Our currents Reader are:
+Our current Reader is:

 Mobile: 0434 915 713